jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AVSBusModuleDesign.md

  *    @param[in]  Device
  *        The device object
  *
  *    @brief Open the AVS device.
+Initialize the AVS interrupts.
-The AVS bus will be configured based on static
+ *           The AVS bus will be configured based on static
  *           configuration information.
+Called once for each AVS bus.
  *
  */
-void ModAVSDriverInitialize(pmod_avs_device Device);
+void scp_avs_driver_initialize(pscp_avs_device Device);

 /**
  *
- *    Initializes the AVS driver interface (synchronous and asynchronous).
+ *    Initializes the AVS module interface (synchronous and asynchronous).
  *
  *    @param[in]  Device
  *    @param[in]  Interface
  *
+ *    @brief Called (num of AVS) X number of clients.
+ *           If the client makes a synchronous request, then scp_avs_dispatch_sync is called.
+ *           If the client makes an asynchronous request, then the request is placed on the Device queue.
+ *
  */
-void ModAVSInterfaceInitialize(pmod_avs_device Device, pmod_avs_interface Interface);
+void scp_avs_interface_initialize(pscp_avs_device Device, pscp_avs_interface Interface);

 /**
  *